AAV Gene Therapy for RP and LCA due to CRB1 variations

-We developed an adeno-associated viral (AAV) gene therapy vector (AAV-rpqure-1) containing a gene for the treatment of Retinitis Pigmentosa (RP) and Leber congenital amaurosis (LCA) and macular degeneration due to mutations in the CRB1 gene.
-Preclinical experiments were successful, and we aim for future clinical phase I/IIa experiments.
-AAV-rpqure-1 was developed by a team of researchers led by Dr Jan Wijnholds at the Leiden University Medical Center (LUMC) and is studied in a clinical pharmaceutical phase pending sufficient finances.
+We developed an adeno-associated viral (AAV) gene therapy vector (HORA-001) containing a gene for the treatment of Retinitis Pigmentosa (RP) and Leber congenital amaurosis (LCA) and macular degeneration (MD) due to mutations in the CRB1 gene.
+Preclinical experiments were successful and we collaborate with HORAMA to enable clinical studies in 2023.

-Retinitis pigmentosa (RP) is an inherited disorder that leads to progressive loss of vision initially due to degeneration of rod photoreceptors causing severe night blindness.
-Subsequent degeneration of cone photoreceptors causes poor or no visual perception.
-Hereditary RP is caused by mutations in at least one of over 70 genes.
-Mutations in the CRB1 gene occur in 4% of RP cases and causes blindness in childhood.
-Night blindness being the most common first symptom in these children.
-There is no cure for this disease.
+RP is an inherited disorder that leads to progressive loss of vision initially due to degeneration of rod photoreceptors causing initially night blindness in children.
+Subsequent degeneration of cone photoreceptors causes loss of visual perception.
+Mutations in the CRB1 gene occur in 4% of RP cases and there are 73,000 RP patients due to variations in the CRB1 gene.

 Leber Congenital Amaurosis

 The first symptoms of LCA occur in infants being involuntary movement of the eyes (nystagmus) and increased sensitivity to light (photophobia).
 Mutations in the CRB1 gene occur in 10% of LCA cases and affect about 7,000 patients.